 101Mobile-new

-As long as we can remember, there have been conflicts all across the world.
-And, as long as there have been conflicts, there have been refugees and internally displaced people.
-These people are forced to flee out of fear for their safety, leaving everything behind—their homes, their hopes, their families and memories—and suffer often from physical and psychological trauma.
-They often find safety and comfort in refugee camps, however, the living conditions can be harsh.
+As long as we can remember, there have been conflicts across the world.
+And as long as there have been conflicts, there have been refugees: people forced to flee out of fear, leaving everything behind.

 Raise public awareness

-Everyday Refugees Foundation is designated by the Dutch tax office as a Public Benefit Organisation (PBO).
-This means that, among other things, we comply with the following rules:
+Everyday Refugees Foundation is designated by the Dutch tax office as a Public Benefit Organisation (PBO/ANBI).
+Donations are tax-deductible, and because we pay no gift or inheritance tax, your full donation supports the mission.

-• • We only work with people that comply to strict integrity requirements
+We only work with people who comply with strict integrity requirements.

 Executive Board

-The leadership team guiding our mission and operations.
+The leadership team guiding our mission and day-to-day operations.

 Muhammed Muheisen